 Over a nine-hour meeting, car owners, environmentalists and industry representatives showed up in droves to voice concerns about ramping up electric car sales and banning new gas-powered cars in 2035.
 Board members asked for more strategies to help low-income residents.

-Members of California’s Air Resources Board today questioned the practicalities of their staff’s proposal to ban gas-powered vehicles, raising concerns over challenges in buying and charging electric cars.
+Members of California’s Air Resources Board have questioned the practicalities of their staff’s proposal to ban new gas-powered vehicles, raising concerns over challenges in buying and charging electric cars.

-Air Board Chair Liane Randolph asked staff to find more strategies to ensure that the state’s proposed mandate includes strong equity measures so that low-income residents face fewer barriers buying electric cars.
+Air Board Chair Liane Randolph asked staff at their June meeting to find more strategies to ensure that the state’s proposed mandate includes strong equity measures so that low-income residents face fewer barriers buying electric cars.

 The rules would mandate increased sales of electric or other zero-emission vehicles in California, beginning with 35% of 2026 models.
 In 2035 sales of all new gas-powered cars would be banned.
 Currently only about 12% of new car sales in California are zero-emission vehicles.